Terrenteller/Strata/README.md

 Strata will have little to no effect on gameplay outside of creative mode without a world generation mod to bring it to life (as much as rocks can have).
 Currently, the only option is [CustomOreGen](https://github.com/lawremi/CustomOreGen).

 Strata's COG XML is 100% vanilla-compatible out-of-the-box, but is disabled as a whole by default.
-Given that changes to world generation is ironically destructive, it is easier to turn Strata on than it is to turn off.
+Given that changes to world generation are ironically destructive, it is easier to turn Strata on than it is to turn off.
 You may do so in the "Strata" tab of "Custom Ore Generation" options when creating a new world.

 _NOTE: COG has a long-standing bug of replacing `emerald_ore` with `monster_egg` [here](https://github.com/lawremi/CustomOreGen/blob/db939431ccab85707754c69c6d54858d1fcdf9ff/src/main/resources/config/modules/Vanilla.xml#L2059).
 You will likely want to turn off COG's handling of vanilla ore generation in the "Vanilla" tab if you do not fix this yourself._

 ## How do I use Strata to create my own content?

-- `docs/Strata.txt` describes tiledata keyvalues for the current version
+- `docs/Strata.txt` describes tiledata key-values for the current version
-- `config/strata/tiledata/<modid>` directories contain block/item configuration files
+- `config/strata/tiledata/<modid>` directories contain tile/host/ore configuration files
-    - **The client must know about all blocks the server does else the client will hang on connect**
+    - **Clients must know about everything the server does else the client will hang upon connecting**
-        - This applies to blocks defined by active resource packs as well
         - Unfortunately, the hang occurs outside of Strata's influence
 - `config/strata/recipe/<modid>/blacklist.txt` restricts recipe replication
+    - One recipe resource location regular expression per line

 `<modid>` directories are only processed if a mod with that ID is present.
 Strata will extract its own configuration into corresponding directories on start but will not overwrite them.